eniac/Cebinae/vm_experiments.md

 ##### Setting up the VM

-(optional) You can reproduce the results describe in this section in a VM with the lucid language and the Tofino SDE version 9.5.0 installed.
+(optional) You can reproduce the results describe in this section in a VM with the lucid language and Tofino SDE version 9.5.0 installed.

-**Note for artifact reviewers:** We provide a copy of a pre-built vm for convenience. **TODO: usage instructions**
+**Note for artifact reviewers:** We provide a copy of a pre-built vm for convenience.
+To use the pre-built VM:

-To setup a vm ready to compile cebinae and reproduce the flow table accuracy experiment:
+0. Ensure that you have vagrant (https://www.vagrantup.com/downloads) and virtualbox (https://www.virtualbox.org) installed.

+1. download the vm image: **TODO: url**

+2. place the vm image ``cebinae.box`` into the ``vm`` directory of this repo.

+3. run ``vagrant box add cebinae cebinae.box`` to install the vm image.
+This command may fail unless you have >50GB free of temporary space.

+4. run ``vagrant up`` to start the vm

+To setup the VM from scratch:

 1. install vagrant and virtualbox
 2. place a copy of bf-sde-9.5.0.tgz in this directory **note: this has only been tested with 9.5.0!**
 3. build the vm with: ``vagrant --sde=bf-sde-9.5.0.tgz up --provider=virtualbox``
-   - **NOTE:** this will take several hours to complete, because it sets up both Lucid dependencies and the tofino sde.
+   - **NOTE:** this will take an hour or so to complete, because it installs the tofino sde.